code2k13/emoji_vid_gen/README.md

 ## Using presets

 If you've followed the earlier instructions for video generation, you might have noticed that the default setup uses `espeak` as the text-to-speech engine, resulting in a robotic-sounding output.
-EmojiVidGen is built with an internal structure comprising plugins, each capable of modifying how a task is executed or which model is used.
+EmojiVidGen is built with an internal structure comprising of plugins, each capable of modifying how a task is executed or which model is used.

 For instance, you can designate a specific plugin for each type of generation task—be it text-to-image, text-to-audio, or text-to-speech.
 Because each plugin operates with its unique model and method, configuring these settings individually can be overwhelming.
 To simplify this process, I've introduced the concept of presets.
 You can apply a preset by supplying the `--preset` option to the `generate_video.py` file.